 For those who choose to be unvaccinated, you don’t have to tell healthcare professionals about your vaccine status, but you do have to tell your employers.
 Doctors in healthcare settings have undergone HIPAA training and understand this rule about disclosure.

-Unfortunately for those who are not vaccinated, another downside is the increased rate of hospitalization due to COVID-19.
+Unfortunately for those who are not vaccinated, another downside is the increased rate of hospitalization due to Covid.
 Since people around the world have access to the vaccine, for the most part, those who have been hospitalized with this illness are almost solely unvaccinated people at this stage in the pandemic.

-Doctors have been stating various trends they have seen in hospitals today, such as no vaccinated people being admitted to the ICU for COVID-19 concerns.
+Doctors have been stating various trends they have seen in hospitals today, such as no vaccinated people being admitted to the ICU for Covid concerns.
 Those who are fully vaccinated have a very slim chance of being ill, so the only people in the ICU are unvaccinated individuals.
 HIPAA training can help doctors and staff at hospitals understand how to best find out who has been vaccinated and who has not.

 Children are at high-risk

-Although the Covid-19 vaccine has helped thousands of people avoid getting sick and getting admitted to the ICU, the patients in the hospital still remain.
+Although the Covid vaccine has helped thousands of people avoid getting sick and getting admitted to the ICU, the patients in the hospital still remain.
 Fortunately, the numbers have plummeted from just over 15,000 per week compared to 125,000 per week back at the beginning of the year.
 Since the vaccines are doing so well, doctors are claiming those who do not get the vaccine are not being smart for their own health prevention.

 Doctors state that there have still been some admissions into hospitals for patients who are only partially vaccinated, meaning they have only had one of their Pfizer or Moderna shots and have not had the second shot yet.
-In this case, patients need to be aware of the risks of being partially vaccinated and receiving only one shot of the COVID-19 vaccine while they are back out in public, going to work, and seeing friends.
+In this case, patients need to be aware of the risks of being partially vaccinated and receiving only one shot of the Covid vaccine while they are back out in public, going to work, and seeing friends.
 Doctors and healthcare workers need to undergo the proper HIPAA training to ensure they can find out what patients have been fully vaccinated and who have not.

-Although people with only one shot of the COVID-19 vaccine are still showing up in hospitals, they are showing up to a lesser degree.
-The majority of patients who are arriving in hospitals are unvaccinated, meaning they have no shots and they are waiting for their vaccination date – or they are choosing not to get one.
+Although people with only one shot of the Covid vaccine are still showing up in hospitals, they are showing up to a lesser degree.
+The majority of patients who are arriving in hospitals are unvaccinated, meaning they have no shots and they are waiting for their vaccination date or they are choosing not to get one.
 In this case, doctors need to follow the protocol set forth in HIPAA training to figure out what patients have been vaccinated in the past.